Latin Grammy Award records: Most Album of the Year wins

-Producers/engineers

 Most Song of the Year wins

 The Song of the Year award is given to the songwriters of new songs containing at least 51% of lyrics in Spanish or Portuguese language.
 Instrumental songs and cover versions are not eligible.
 Due to the increasing musical changes in the industry, from 2012 the category includes 10 nominees.
 Alejandro Sanz is the most awarded songwriter in the category with four wins out of eight nominations.

 Single Ceremony

 Most Latin Grammys won in one night

 Calle 13 holds the record for most Latin Grammys won in one night with nine wins in 2011.

 Most Latin Grammys won by a male artist is one night

 Jorge Drexler holds the record for most Latin Grammys won in one night by a male artist with six wins in 2022.
-Juanes and Juan Luis Guerra follow him with five.
-Juanes won five awards in 2003 and again in 2008.
-Juan Luis Guerra won five awards in 2007.
+Juanes, Juan Luis Guerra, Bad Bunny and Ca7riel & Paco Amoroso follow him with five.

 Most Latin Grammys won by a female artist in one night

 Shakira and Natalia Lafourcade hold the record for most Latin Grammys won in one night by a female artist which is four.
-Shakira won four awards in 2006, while Natalia Lafourcade won four awards in 2015.